pagkly/Zed/Investopedia3/Share Certificate.md

 In the United States, the Central Securities Depository (CSD) is responsible for electronically holding shares, either in certificated or uncertificated ([dematerialized](https://www.investopedia.com/terms/d/dematerialization.asp)) form, so that ownership can be easily transferred through a book entry rather than the transfer of physical certificates.

-A share certificate can be in either a registered form or [bearer form](https://www.investopedia.com/terms/b/bearerform.asp).
+A share certificate can be in either a registered form or [[bearer form]](https://www.investopedia.com/terms/b/bearerform.asp).
 A registered share certificate is only evidence of title ownership, while a bearer share certificate, now uncommon, entitles the holder to exercise all legal rights associated with the stock.

 Many share certificates, especially older and more rare specimens, have become extremely collectible for their historical context and the beauty and intricacy of their design.
 "Scripophily" is the collection and study of share certificates and other similar financial documents.
 Similar to stamp collecting or banknote collecting, a share certificate's value is dependent on its condition and age.